The network layer in the OSI model is explained.

 The network layer is the third layer in the OSI model.
 It uses the services of the data link layer and provides services to the transport layer.

-The network layer has to do the fragmentation to fulfil the underlying network data unit caring capacity.
-The frames may travel via multiple paths, but network layers wait for all segments and deliver the complete message to the transport layer after assembly.
+The network layer has to do the fragmentation to fulfill the underlying network data unit’s carrying capacity (MTU).
+The fragments may travel to the destination via multiple paths, but network layers wait for all segments and deliver the complete message to the transport layer after assembly.

-The IP layer only looks for the destination IP address for network hope, so that king of IP does not matter for forwarding packet from any type of network to any other type of network.
+The IP layer only looks for the destination IP address for the next network hope, so that kind of IP does not matter for forwarding packets from any type of network to any other type of network.